seehorne/GetGrinnected/README.md

 # About GetGrinnected

 *GetGrinnected* is an iOS and Android app designed to help Grinnell students find out and attend events on and around Grinnell campus.
-Offering seamless UI that helps sort events based on certain days and event tags allowing you to easily find events you are looking for.
-Students will sign into accounts with their college emails to confirm their identity as a Grinnell student.
-This ensures limiting the user base to those who should have access to events limiting potential safety hazards. *GetGrinnected* will also allow students to get in contact with organization leaders to join mailing lists for more direct connections for events.
-Helping drive engagement with opportunities will benefit campus culture.
-Helping event organizers advertise and gain attendance and helping students find cool and fun opportunities.
+You can sign in with your Grinnell email, favorite and follow events, and search for events that interest you.

 # Layout of Repository